paw-digital/pawjs/docs/camo-1.19.md

 ## encrypted amounts

-Eventually, when we figure it out, we will ty to implement bullet proofs in banano.
+Eventually, when we figure it out, we will ty to implement bullet proofs in paw.
 (We are hoping nano will do it first)
 <https://github.com/PlasmaPower/orv-privacy>

 ## time sensitive send blocks.

-Eventually we would like to support a "time sensitive send block" which will allow a user to send banano and get it refunded if a receive block is not generated within 24h.
+Eventually we would like to support a "time sensitive send block" which will allow a user to send paw and get it refunded if a receive block is not generated within 24h.

 This would require nano to implement "time as a currency" proof of work, so we are waiting for that.